 Socio‐religious communities are a primary source of identity for Lebanese citizens and the critical point of much conflict throughout Lebanon’s history.
-Sectarian hostilities between Christians, Shia Muslims, Sunni Muslims and Druze have long been a defining factor in the religious, social and political climate of the country.
-After the Israeli‐Palestinian conflict began, tensions began to take their toll in Lebanon with the increasing amount of Palestinian refugees and the eventual arrival of the PLO (Palestinian Liberation Organization), and in 1975 civil war broke out, causing great bloodshed on all sides, eventually ending in 1989 with the signing of the Taif accord.
+Sectarian hostilities between Christians, Shi’a, Sunni Muslims and Druze have long been a defining factor in the religious, social and political climate of the country.
+After the Israeli‐Palestinian conflict began IN 1948, tensions began to take their toll in Lebanon with the increasing amount of Sunni Palestinian refugees and the eventual arrival of the PLO (Palestinian Liberation Organization), and in 1975 civil war broke out, causing great bloodshed on all sides, eventually ending in 1989 with the signing of the Taif accord.
 Unfortunately, even after the war had ended, many of these tensions and divisions remained.
 Syria had a military presence in Lebanon for decades and Israel still occupied much of the south.
-There was no official means of acknowledgement or resolution to the causes of conflict; Lebanon remained unstable and at the mercy and influence of neighbouring nations.
+There was no official means of acknowledgement or resolution to the causes of conflict; Lebanon remained unstable and at the mercy and influence of neighboring nations.

 In addition to this, Lebanon has hosted more refugees per capita in recent years than any other country in the world.
 This spillover from neighboring regional conflict in Syria and Iraq, not to mention the many Palestinian refugees who already reside in Lebanon, has put a huge strain on the countries economy and infrastructure, with resulting tensions between host and refugee communities as people struggle for resources.
 In a country that never redeveloped after its own civil war, Lebanon is in huge economic debt and at risk of spiralling into new cycles of protracted violence.